 - the end of the period during which the application is pending (J21 / 96);

-In the event of failure to comply with two deadlines which expire independently of one another, two re must be presented with two taxes, even if it is possible to present them in the same letter, whether or not these observations are based on the same causes / reasons or not (J26 / 95).
+In the event of non-observance of two time limits which expire independently of one of the other, two re must be presented with two taxes, even if #8217; it is possible to present them in the same letter and this, whether these non-observations are based on the same causes / reasons or not (J26 / 95).

-The objective is to allow a misunderstanding occurring in isolation in a system normally operating in a satisfactory manner not to lead to a loss of rights (T179 / 87).
+The objective is to allow that a mistake occurring in isolation in a system operating normally satisfactorily does not lead to a loss of rights. (#8217;T179 / 87).

-Vigilance refers to the vigilance of the holder / applicant / agent (normally competent) in the given circumstances (T30 / 90).
+Vigilance & #8217; means the vigilance which the holder / applicant / agent (normally competent) would demonstrate in the given circumstances (T30 / 90).

 1.3.2.
-Persons to whom the duty of care applies
+Persons to whom the duty of vigilance applies

 1.3.3.
 Proof of vigilance

-The applicant / holder (possibly the opponent) or his authorized representative (if any, ie employee, lawyer, professional representative) must prove that he / she has been sufficiently vigilant and that non-observance of the deadline is due to extraordinary circumstances.
+The claimant / holder (possibly the opponent) or his representative (if applicable, employee, lawyer, professional representative) must prove that he was sufficiently vigilant and that the failure to observe the deadline is due to extraordinary circumstances.

 The proof of this vigilance (eg declaration of loss) can be brought out of time (T324 / 90) even if the reasoned report must be submitted in due time.

-This vigilance is assessed on the day of non-compliance with the deadline (J1 / 07).
+This vigilance is appreciated on the day of the non-observance of the time limit (#8217;J1 / 07).

 1.3.4.
 Examples of insufficient vigilance

-- a client order had been put in spam / quarantine and had not been seen (T1289 / 10) ;
+- a client order had been spam / quarantine and had not been seen (T1289 / 10) ;

-- the EPO or the PCT Administrations had failed to transmit certain information to the Trustee for the continuation of the proceedings (J23 / 87), because the latter should have noticed it;
+- l & #8217; EPO or the PCT administrations had failed to transmit certain information to the representative for the continuation of the procedure (J23 / 87), because the latter should have noticed it;

-- the fact that a reminder was not issued by the administrative department shows that the time monitoring system is not working properly (T686 / 97) ;
+- the fact that & #8217; a reminder n & #8217; was not issued by the administrative service demonstrates that the deadline monitoring system is not working properly (T686 / 97) ;

-- the fact that certain tasks have been entrusted to auxiliaries and the agent has not been vigilant in his relations with his auxiliary (selection of a qualified person for this function, to inform him of the tasks to be performed, monitor their execution to the extent reasonable) (J5 / 80, ditto for an interim replacing the auxiliary, J16 / 82).
-No task of interpretation of the law can be entrusted to the auxiliary.
+- the fact that certain tasks have been entrusted to auxiliaries and that the agent has not been vigilant in his dealings with his auxiliary (choice of & #8217; a person qualified for this function, to inform him of the tasks to be carried out, to monitor their execution to the extent reasonable) (J5 / 80, ditto for a temporary worker replacing the auxiliary, J16 / 82).
+No task of interpreting the law can be entrusted to the auxiliary.

 - the delay monitoring system had a computer programming error (T473 / 07) ;

-- an agent had not verified that all attachments were present prior to the signature on EPOLINE (T1101 / 14): the fact of signing a wrong document is therefore incompatible with the vigilance required unless particular circumstances are invoked (T1095 / 06) ;
+- an agent did not verify that all the attachments were present before signing on EPOLINE (T1101 / 14): the fact of signing a wrong document is therefore incompatible with the vigilance required unless particular circumstances are invoked (T1095 / 06) ;

-- a foreign agent believed that the order had been given to the European representative and indicated the time limit as a treaty in the time monitoring system (J5 / 18, ie vigilance does not presume that the person has a good knowledge of the EPC).
+- a foreign representative believed that the order had been given to the European representative and entered the deadline as processed in the deadline monitoring system (J5 / 18, ie vigilance does not presume that the person has a good knowledge of the EPC).

 1.3.5.
 Examples of sufficient vigilance

-- an isolated mistake in the application of a time monitoring system which, moreover, works correctly (J2 / 86)
+- an isolated mistake in the application of #8217; a deadline monitoring system which, moreover, works correctly (J2 / 86)

-- an isolated mistake in the processing of outgoing mail that was delegated to an assistant when this process usually works (T1171 / 13);
+- an isolated misconception in the processing of outgoing mail which had been delegated to an assistant while this process works in ordinary (#8217;T1171 / 13);

 - financial difficulties (J22 / 88) if they are not attributable to the person making the request and if steps have been taken to obtain financial assistance;

-- overwork of the applicant (J6 / 14): this applicant was a natural person, for whom the level of requirements is lower than for a professional representative or a patent department of a large company (J5 / 94);
+- overwork of the applicant (J6 / 14): this applicant was a natural person, for which the level of requirements is lower than for a professional representative or the patent department of a large company (#8217;J5 / 94);

 - a move during which a notification has been misclassified (T14 / 89);